Self-Assessment Manikin: Accuracy and effectiveness

 A new scale, called the Affective Slider, was developed in 2016 by Alberto Betella and Paul Verschure.
 This scale uses a self-reporting tool with two sliders for assessment for pleasure and arousal.
 It is said to be more compatible with mobile devices than SAM and do not require written instructions.
-The study, which uses both the Affective Slider and SAM, also showed a decreased in arousal ratings in both measures compared to the beginning of SAM's implementation, which may indicate that SAM is not as effective in recent years due to "general desensitization towards highly arousing content".
+The study, which uses both the Affective Slider and SAM, also showed a decrease in arousal ratings in both measures compared to the beginning of SAM's implementation, which may indicate that SAM is not as effective in recent years due to "general desensitization towards highly arousing content".